Then What?

-"Then What?" is a song written by Jon Vezner and Randy Sharp, and recorded by American country music artist Clay Walker that reached the Top 5 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
+"Then What?" is a song written by Jon Vezner and Randy Sharp, and recorded by American country music artist Clay Walker.
+It reached the Top 5 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
 It was released in January 1998 as the fourth and final single from his album Rumor Has It.

 Content

 The song's subject concerns advising a man against committing adultery, and the consequences that infidelity would bring for the rest of his life.

 Background

 In an interview with Billboard Walker stated, "Music should provoke some type of emotion in people, whether it be sad, romantic, or happy, and 'Then What?' is definitely a pick-me-upper."
 He also stated, "As an entertainer, being on the road so much, I hope to have a song that will go over good live.
 And this is probably the best song live that we've had since my first single."